ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 we use range types, the compiler may have to add additional checks to ensure that variables are always restricted to the specified range.
-This check is active in debug mode and also when we compile with option `-d:release]{.term}, and is only ignored when we compile with `-d:danger]{.term} or explicitly disable range checks.
+This check is active in debug mode and also when we compile with option `-d:release], and is only ignored when we compile with `-d:danger] or explicitly disable range checks.
 So using a lot of range types may increase code size and decrease performance.
 For the example above, the line with the assignment `d = a] generates a runtime check.
 An important and often used range type is the data type